Memphis Depay: Musical career

 Memphis began pursuing a hip-hop career in June 2017 when he released his Los Angeles-inspired freestyle, "LA Vibes".
 The music video featured Quincy Promes, Memphis' teammate at the Netherlands national team.
 The song's music video earned around 150,000 views within hours of being uploaded to YouTube.
 In December 2017, Memphis released his freestyle track "Kings & Queens".
 On 3 October 2018, he collaborated with musical artists Winne and Nana Fofie and producer Rass King for his Ghana-inspired single, "AKWAABA", and also released his third freestyle, "Porto Cervo (Interlude)", with Winne.
 Memphis released his fourth freestyle, "5-mill" in response to his Instagram account reaching 5 million followers.
 Critics of the freestyle claimed that Memphis' public image was hampered through his cigar-smoking and his careless attitude.

 In December 2018, he released his second single, "No Love", over his cancelled engagement with model Lori Harvey.
 The song is multilingual, switching back and forth between English and Dutch.

 In July 2019, Memphis released "Fall Back".
-On 1 November 2019, Broederliefde released an album, Broeders, which featured Memphis on the song "Lange Jas".
-Depay recently announced his new song "For a Week" on his Instagram.
+On 1 November 2019, Broederliefde released an album, Broeders, which featured Memphis in the song "Lange Jas".
 On 17 April 2020, he released "Dubai Freestyle".

 In September 2020, Memphis released his new song "2 Corinthians 5:7".
-On 27 November 2020, he released his debut album Heavy Stepper.
+A month later on October 9, 2020, Memphis released "Blessing".
+The song's music video shows Memphis returning to his home town of Moordrecht.
+Memphis wrote a passage in his autobiography Heart of a Lion, which explained the meaning of the song.

+“I wrote a track about this, called Blessings, and it includes these lines:Seems like everybody’s wishing for the same shit.